janvda/node-red-doorbell/README.md

 docker restart nuc-jan_node-red2_1
 ```

-## Publishing a new image to docker hub
+## Publishing a new image version to docker hub

+Before doing this you can update the version in [package.json](package.json) and use this version as tag (see point 3.)

 ```
 # 1. assure that DOCKER_HOST is not pointing to remote docker environment